-If you are taking any of the following medications or have the medical conditions listed here, please contact the Clinical Advice line above to help us plan appropriate care and management of your condition during your visit with us.
+If you are taking any of the following medications, or have any of the medical conditions listed here, please contact the Clinical Advice line above to help us plan appropriate care and management of your condition during your visit with us.

-DO THE FOLLOWING APPLY?
-YES Do you have a long term condition such as Epilepsy, Parkinson's, Chronic pain and Steroid Deficiency eg Addisons (Adrenal deficiency)?
-Call clinical advice line Diabetes Call appointments to ensure appropriate appointment, see diabetic leaflet Recent heart attack Cardiac Pacemaker or ICD Fitted Call clinical advice line Are you pregnant?
-Blood thinners such as Clopidogrel, Prasugrel, Ticagrelor, Dabigatran, Warfarin, Rivaroxaban, Apixaban, Edoxaban (except Aspirin & Dipyridamole) Call clinical advice line Iron tablets Stop taking these 7 days before the procedure.
-Anti-hypertensives to lower your blood pressure Call the clinical advice line, as you may Diuretics (water tablets) need to stop these.
+Do The Following Apply?
+If YES: Do you have a long term condition such as epilepsy, Parkinson's, chronic pain and steroid deficiency e.g. Addison's (adrenal deficiency)?
+Call clinical advice line Diabetes Call appointments to ensure appropriate appointment; see diabetic leaflet Recent heart attack Cardiac pacemaker or ICD fitted Call clinical advice line Are you pregnant?
+Blood thinners, such as Clopidogrel, Prasugrel, Ticagrelor, Dabigatran, Warfarin, Rivaroxaban, Apixaban, Edoxaban (except Aspirin & Dipyridamole) Call clinical advice line Iron tablets Stop taking these 7 days before the procedure.
+Anti-hypertensives to lower your blood pressure Bi with (at a tall to) Call the clinical advice line, as you may Diuretics (water tablets) need to stop these.
 NSAID's (non-steroidal anti-inflammatory drugs), such as Ibuprofen or Meloxicam